salesforcedoc/sdoc-sfdx-plugins/README.md

 - Track object/field, metadata customization lifecycle from dev->test->qa->prod
 - Field Trip support/integration
 ## support for Quick Analysis
-- Discover what's items that need rem
+- Quickly discover items that need remediation.
 ## support for Org Snapshots
 - For customers at the beginning their DevOps and CI/CD journey but are struggling to adopt source control.
 Within a week, you can get a quick start to having org snapshots of their dev->test->qa->prod pipeline on a periodic basis.
 ## more

 # Builds
 <!-- builds -->

+Yep these are broken.

 [![Version](https://img.shields.io/npm/v/sdoc-sfdx-plugins.svg)](https://npmjs.org/package/sdoc-sfdx-plugins)
 [![CircleCI](https://circleci.com/gh/salesforcedoc/sdoc-sfdx-plugins/tree/master.svg?style=shield)](https://circleci.com/gh/salesforcedoc/sdoc-sfdx-plugins/tree/master)